 Students are eligible for a Masters degree once they complete the empirical paper and all Masters coursework.
 (Students who entered the program with a Masters degree in sociology already do not earn another Masters.)
-As described in the sociology entry of the Graduate Bulletin, the Masters coursework comprises 30 credits total with 15 credits from required courses:
+As described in the sociology entry of the Graduate Bulletin, the Masters coursework comprises 30 credits total with 15 credits from required courses.
+Specific requirements for the Masters degree comprise:

 - Sociological Research Practicum (SRP) Series (9 credits total) - 1.
 S566: Sociological Research Practicum I (3 credits) - 2.
 S567: Sociological Research Practicum II (3 credits) - 3.
 S568: Sociological Research Practicum III (3 credits) - Other Masters courses (6 credits total) - 4.
-S554: Statistical Techniques in Sociology I (3 credits) - S510: Introduction to Social Organization or S530: Introduction to Social Psychology (3 credits)
+S554: Statistical Techniques in Sociology I (3 credits) - 5.
+S530: Introduction to Social Psychology (3 credits) - Empirical paper approved by three readers